Historical sources are central to your study of the past and are important to your success in History assessment pieces.

 Websites | Most websites that come up on a Google search are not of sufficient quality for high school or university essays.
 If you choose to use websites as secondary sources, make sure you only use websites from respectable individuals or institutions (universities, museums, government archives, etc.). |

-Demonstrating source kind and type in your writing:
+Demonstrating an awareness of source kinds and types in your writing:

 An ancient Greek sword is a primary source because it was made at the time of the event.